Africa-Wide Information (Ebsco)

 • between two words: to replace one word.

 You can also combine several wildcards within one search.
-Wildcards cannot be used in Chinese, Japanese and Korean searches.
+Wildcards can't be used in Chinese, Japanese and Korean searches.

 Exact Phrase Search: you can keep terms together within a search by putting them between quotation marks (e.g. "social media").